Phaze1D/Farmage-Concept/README.md

 # Farmage Concept

 This is the concept version of my farm management app that I've been working on for at least a year now.
-I started this app to learn about [MeteorJS](https://meteor.com) and to build a simple app that helps farmers manage their farm economics.
+I started this app to learn about [MeteorJS](https://meteor.com) and to build a simple app that helps farmers manage their finance.
 Since this is just the concept version I focused more on the backend and database.
 I did start the frontend version of this app and placed it in a new repository call [Farmage-Frontend](https://github.com/Phaze1D/Farmage-Frontend).

 <p align="center">
 <img src="readme_imgs/screenshot1.jpg" height="300px"/>